Forensic psychologist Jenny Wells ensured that the following article to ensure that all information is factual and accurate.

 Conducting a quick search for a “psychiatric hospital near me” will uncover a surprising number of options just a short drive from where you live.
 Going to one that’s close to home can be a great option, but that doesn’t mean it’s the right option for everyone.

-When it comes to finding a treatment center, you want to make sure you choose one that provides you with the greatest chance of getting over bipolar disorder, depression, a co-occurring substance abuse disorder, or any other mental illness you might be struggling with.
+Not all mental health treatment facilities are the same.
+When it comes to finding a treatment center, you want to make sure that you choose one that provides you with the greatest chance of recovery, whether that is from bipolar disorder, depression, a co-occurring substance use disorder, or any other mental illness you might be struggling with.

 For some, that means traveling far from home.
 For others, it means staying within a 10-mile radius.
 Now, here’s the answer to the question: “Should I travel or go to a psychiatric hospital near me?”

-Staying Close to Home Can Give You Mental Health Support
+Pros of Staying Close to Home for Mental Health Treatment

 It can be difficult to reach out for help from family, no matter what challenge you’re struggling with.
-It is even harder if that challenge involves your mental health.
+But it is even harder if that challenge involves your mental health.
+However, the importance of social support in overcoming and recovering from mental health challenges is well established (Orehek & Lakey, 2011; Thoits, 2011).

-If visits from important family members important to you, you should consider staying in a hospital that’s close to home.
+If visits from important family memberare important to you, you should consider staying in a hospital that’s close to home.

-After Googling “psychiatric hospital near me,” the next step is to consider what your insurance will cover.
+Affordability: After Googling “psychiatric hospital near me,” the next step is to consider what your insurance will cover.
 Sadly, figuring out your insurance is difficult during the best of times.
-Sadly, it can feel like an insurmountable obstacle if you’re trying to understand your insurance and whether it covers mental health treatments.
+It can feel like an insurmountable obstacle if you’re trying to understand your insurance and whether it covers mental health treatments.

 The good news is that the vast majority of insurance covers at least some kinds of mental health treatments.
 Most will also cover stays at hospitals and treatment centers in other states, but you’ll likely find more in-network options near your state of residence.